Florida Coronavirus Map Shows Broward County With Highest Cases, State’s Death Toll Rises To 8

 The majority of these cases are concentrated in Miami-Dade and Broward Counties, where there have been 86 and 96 cases, respectively.
 The surrounding counties of Palm Beach and Collier are showing a moderate number of cases — with 29 and 18 respectively — while Monroe and Hendry Counties are currently showing no reported cases.

 Outside of South Florida, Hillsborough County, has the next highest level of reported cases, with 19.
 Duval County, home to Jacksonville, and Orange County, Orlando’s county, both have 15 known cases.
-Pinellas county is close behind, reporting 14 cases.
+Pinellas County is close behind, reporting 14 cases.
 There are currently 36 counties in Florida — mostly in north Florida near the panhandle and around the Everglades — where no cases have been reported as of Thursday morning.

-Governor DeSantis Has Ordered The Closure Of All Bars & Nightclubs While Restaurants Were Given New Guidelines
+Gov. DeSantis Has Ordered The Closure Of All Bars & Nightclubs While Restaurants Were Given New Guidelines

-On Wednesday, Florida’s governor, Ron DeSantis, gave a press conference to reassure Floridians who were concerned about the coronavirus spread in the state and to discuss the various methods the state was employing to combat the outbreak.
+On Wednesday, Florida’s governor, Ron DeSantis, gave a press conference to reassure Floridians concerned about the coronavirus spread in the state and to discuss the various methods the state was employing to combat the outbreak.
 Among those directives, he ordered the closure of all bars and nightclubs across the state for 30 days, citing the crowds those places draw and how they would go against the practice of social distancing should they remain open.

-He also told viewers he has ordered “half-a-million” swabs to test for the coronavirus, “about a week and a half ago,” so the state could implement drive-through testing centers.
+He also told viewers he has ordered “half-a-million” swabs to test for the coronavirus “about a week and a half ago,” so the state could implement drive-through testing centers.
 However, he said he had “not gotten that fulfilled yet,” as reported by WPTV.

-While the governor did discuss the closing of certain businesses and has declared a state of emergency, he did not order the closing of any child care centers throughout the state.
+While the governor did discuss the closing of certain businesses and has declared a state of emergency, he did not order the closing of any child care centers in the state.
 As they are considered private institutions, they take direction from the Florida Department of Health and can only close under an order from the state.
 DeSantis stated that, while schools are closed through April 15, he believed closing the child care centers would “create a huge amount of issues.”

 He has also received some pushback from other officials by not ordering all beaches to close.
 But although there is no state directive to close them, some mayors have taken it upon themselves to shutter their shores.